rieske/event-sourced-account/accounts/README.md

 prevent cross currency transfers right away.
 Currency conversion for cross currency transfers is something I'd have to figure out.
 This potentially could be out of scope for accounts service itself.

+- Exception types in domain - probably would make sense to create specific types for InsufficientBalance, AccountClosed exceptions etc. Kept it simple with IllegalArgument/State exceptions for the sake of avoiding unneeded class count explosion.

+- Didn't use Jackson for serializing events in the REST API.
+Just for fun - wanted to try out the events visitor outside of the aggregate.
+Similar approach should work nicely to manually map the event classes to protobufs for storage.
+No reflection needed.

 ### Building